LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 What variables do we need?
 We will call the user's response ``number``.

 What is the test in the while loop heading?
-The easilest thing to think of is that we are done when we get something correct.
+The easiest thing to think of is that we are done when we get something correct.
 That, however, is a *termination* condition.
 We need to reverse it to get the *continuation condition*, that the answer is out of range.
 There are two ways to be out of range::